Tatwik19/Tatwik19.github.io/_portfolio/portfolio-010.md

 ## References

-Numbers correspond to the references used in the Assignment 1 report; full bibliographic details are provided there.

 [1] N. P. L. Griethuijsen and B. A. Trimmer, “Crawling kinematics of Manduca sexta larvae on horizontal and vertical substrates,” *J. Exp.
 Biol.*, 2009.

 [2] H. T. Lin and B. A. Trimmer, “Multi‑contact ground reaction forces of crawling Manduca sexta,” *J. Exp.
 Biol.*, 2010 (with 2011 corrigendum).